sascha-andres/devenv/README.md

 This will create a new configuration in your configuration directory.

-### bash
+### shell

 Open a system shell in the project directory with environment variables preconfigured.

-### shell

-Activate the interactive shell.
-For commands see `In-App shell`

 ### clean